okta/okta-idx-java/direct-auth-samples/src/test/README.md

 > NOTE: If you only want to run a specific test, comment out other scenarios in the `.feature` files.
 > It'll be clear once you see what the feature file contains on what we mean by this.

+> To get the tests passing on local machine, you MUST include "offline_access" in the scope.
+See `OKTA_IDX_SCOPES` environment variable above.
+> This is because tests check if `refresh_token` is returned from the server.

 ## How to write tests